seanbutler/3DWebTechCourse/_worksheets/04-SceneHierarchy.markdown

 from the light position these two values define the volume within which obstacles must be to cast shadows. try experimenting with these values. shrink them and some of your torii should stop casting shadows.
 Again it pays to keep these values large enough to enclose the objects you need but small enough to exclude those for which you dont want to calculate shadows.

 ## Exercises

+try making a scene with your cylinders and cubes and whatnot on a flat plane. then using shadows can cast a nice golden hour sunset light across the scene and make it cast shadows to match?

+alternatively, white ground, white background, white fog. add in some green cones for trees and cast a harsh blue white light across the scene.